hiveway/docs/Running/DevelopmentGuide.md

     bundle exec rails db:setup

-You can then run Mastodon with:
+You can then run EtherHive with:

     bundle exec rails server

-Since 1.4, we are using Webpack, which in development environment needs to be started as well as the command above:
+We are using Webpack, which in development environment needs to be started as well as the command above:

     ./bin/webpack-dev-server